yunkunrao/tendermint.com/src/content/blog/cases-for-tendermint.md

 With Tendermint, all you need is the most recent blockhash signed by more than 2/3 of the validators, and a Merkle proof that proves the current value associated with the name "@satoshi".
 You don't even need to wait for a single commit.
 If you're interested, see [this link](https://github.com/tendermint/tendermint/wiki/Merkle-Trees#iavl-tree) for more information on our balanced binary Merkle tree implementation.

 In future posts I'll go into detail about the consensus algorithm and how it can provide these unique speed & security guarantees without proof-of-work mining.
-For now, you can check the most recent Tendermint spec on the github wiki [here](https://github.com/tendermint/tendermint/).
+For now, you can check the most recent Tendermint spec on the [Documentation](/docs) page.

 ## Tendermint architecture